Plural district: State governmental systems

 Other states use districts of diverse district magnitude.
 The New Hampshire House of Representatives uses differently sized districts with up to 10 members and block voting.

+Illinois's historic use of cumulative voting entailed use of plural districts.

 United States Congress

 This is a table of every instance of the use of plural districts in the United States Congress until the first ban, which was enacted in 1842.
 Instances after are not included.

 District magnitude varied from 2 to 4 in many cases.